“Sexual harassment on the job is not a problem for virtuous women.”

 And now there’s another very recent story out of Alaska where a 34 year old man offered a stranded woman a ride.
 He kidnapped her, choked her unconscious, and sexually assaulted her.
 He pleaded guilty to these crimes.
 His sentence?
-A deal with the state resulted in NO jail time.
+A deal with the state which resulted in NO jail time at all.
 None, Zilch, Zippo!

 In other words, rape and sexual assault aren’t really treated as crimes.

 I realize that many legislators feel there should be exceptions made in the case of rape, incest and danger to the health of the mother.
-But what requirements will be enforced to prove rape?
-Will there have to be a police report, medical records from an emergency room, a (most likely never processed) rape kit?
-All of which will put another undue burden on the woman who has been the victim of a heinous crime, especially given that, according to FBI statistics, rape is the most underreported crime with an estimated 63% of rapes and sexual assaults never being reported at all.
+But what requirements will be enforced to prove that a rape has even taken place?
+Will there have to be a police report, medical records from an emergency room, a (most likely never even processed) rape kit?
+All of which will put another undue burden on the woman who has been the victim of a heinous crime, especially given that, according to FBI statistics, rape is the most underreported crime, with an estimated 63% of rapes and sexual assaults never being reported at all!

 All of which reminds me of an old saying from the ‘good old days’, an expression that was considered passe even in my youth… “IT’S A MAN’S WORLD.”
 Well, it certainly seems that even today, 27 years after the Clarence Thomas- Anita Hill fiasco, it’s still very much a man’s world.
 Over and over when it’s a man’s word over a woman’s, especially the word of a powerful white man, his voice will win in the end.
 So maybe it’s time we revive that prematurely discounted saying.
 It too often still holds true.